-One of the business problems we encountered a while back involved identifying customers who would subscribe to a company’s next best product.
+One of the business problems we encountered a while back involved identifying customers who subscribe to a company’s next best product.
 And neural networks can help us determine that.

 As always, we followed the BADIR steps – We were already past the first stage of forming a Business Question, and the next steps were the Analysis Plan and Data Collection.